 Traveling is an example of doing something out of the norm.
 Take a cruise, go on a road trips, or even have a staycation week.
 Either way, make sure it is very different from your norm.
 If you are home, use a staycation to plan for future travel.

 Speaking of supper, download this set of nightly Dinner Conversation Starters.
 Dinner is the perfect occasion to communicate and often the opportunity is lost because of the distractions of the minutes.
 If dinner questions are not need, get to know your children and their day by every member sharing three good things about their day and one bad.
 This also provides an opportunity to focus on the “positive” yet still recognize the challenges a day can hold.

-To get your dinner questions downloads, Subscribe and look for a link and password in your inbox.
+Not ready to buy?
+Get a sample of conversation starters.
+To get your sample dinner questions downloads, Subscribe and look for a link and password in your inbox.
 The password allows you to access and download all of our free printables.
 By downloading you are accepting the terms that this is for personal, non-commercial use.
 Please contact Frugal Coupon Living with any questions.